By Mike Loughrin, CEO for Transformance Advisors

-But, it’s also clear that many people and organizations are not very effective in solving problems or eliminating waste with the A3 methodology.
-I’ve found more people are frustrated and bewildered than those that are enthused and pleased with the results.
+But, it’s also clear many people and organizations are not very effective in solving problems or eliminating waste with the A3 methodology.
+I’ve found more people are frustrated and bewildered than those who are enthused and pleased with the results.

-It’s become crystal clear to me that there is much more involved with this deceptively simple tool.
+It’s become crystal clear, to me, there is much more involved with this deceptively simple tool.
 It is more complex than we hear in the sales pitch from the self-anointed experts.

 But there is something of value here and I intend to get to the bottom of it!

 A first point is how the two goals of using the A3 methodology seem very promising:

 - Solving problems using a thought process involving continual dialogue between the owner of an issue and others in the organization.

 - Making the process of problem solving transparent and teachable in order to create an organization populated with problem solvers.

 The second point is how my research finds three essential elements of the A3 problem solving methodology must accompany the one piece of paper, one pencil, and one eraser: